leolani/emissor/emissor/annotation/README.md

 * Open the GUI at `https://localhost:5000/index.html` in your browser.

+### Docker image

+Alternatively you can build a Docker image by running

+        > docker build -t choose/tagname .

+from the root directory of the EMISSOR repository.
+Note that this requires to build the UI code first, i.e. the first step (`./gradlew build`) above must be executed first.

 # Add data

 By default the *data/* folder in this repository is used, any other folder can be specified when running `app.py`.